aabron/Ai-Tweet-Generator/README.md

 there is a requirements.txt in the main directory with all pip requirements you need to create a virtual enviornment

-to install npm packages run npm install inside the "Tweet Generator" or base directory
+to install npm packages run npm install inside the "frontend" folder

 to install python packages(if manually) use the command python -r -m requirements.txt only do the above after creating a virtual environment